Performance Access Programs

 MyTix Community Groups

 The MyTix Community Groups program has been developed to provide access to Kennedy Center performances during the evenings and on weekends for schools and community organizations that serve those who otherwise may not be able to attend due to limited financial resources.
-The MyTix Community Groups application must be submitted with accompanying requested documentation.
+The MyTix Community Groups application must be submitted with accompanying requested documentation to be considered.

 How to qualify for the program: